teijehidde/Comparing-Wiki-Knowledge-Networks/README.md

 ## Requested features for app.

 1. Optimise visualisation of graph and statistics.
-The app is still (very) slow, optimisation is highest priority.
+Large graphs slowdown the app, optimisation is highest priority.
+2. Stability improvements are necessary.
 2. Improve user interaction: currently interaction between different elements in the app is one directional (selecting a node in graph, to get table with data).
 A node should also be selectable in a table to be highlighted in graph.
 3. Compare Network graphs of one page in two (or more) language side by side, also using isomorphism measures.
+4. Imrprove use of network algorithms and explanation sociological relevance.
-4. Improve installation process
+4. Improve installation process.